SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 # Parsing

 Sometimes it is necessary to write generic code that is independent of one specific format specification.
-In those cases, we can use the `parse` expression, that parses a given list of bytes according to a token type specified as a type paramerer.
+In those cases, we want to have parameterized parsing (`tie` in metal).
+For this, we can use the `parse` expression, that parses a given list of bytes according to a token type specified as a type parameter.
 We have not discussed type parameters in this document as this is a feature we will add in a next iteration.
 Consider this example, illustrating the use of `parse`:

 ```
 struct Digit{